suryajeetlondhe/flutter_interview_questions/README.md

    a strong option.”

 ---

-155) 🔹Which type of Database Use in Flutter?
+155.🔹Which type of Database Use in Flutter?
+---
-     Choosing the right database depends on the app’s requirements, whether it’s for local storage, real-time data, or complex queries.
+Choosing the right database depends on the app’s requirements, whether it’s for local storage,
+     real-time data, or complex queries.
 Here’s a breakdown of different databases you can use in
      Flutter: